 Seth Moulton was born in 1978 and is currently serving as the U.S. Representative for Massachusetts’ 6th Congressional District.
-On August 23, 2019, Rep. Moulton announced he is dropping out of the 2020 Presidential race.
+On August 23, 2019, Rep. Moulton announced he was dropping out of the 2020 Presidential race.
 He is running for reelection for his House seat in 2020.

 Moulton was elected to the U.S. House of Representatives in 2014 and won reelection in 2016 and 2018.
 After graduating from Harvard, he joined the U.S. Marine Corps and served four tours in Iraq.
 Returning from active duty with the Marines, he completed a graduate program at Harvard and worked in the private sector, before deciding to run for office.